akando42/next-map/public/content/posts/07-27/index.md

 cover: "content/posts/07-27/spykman-world-one-korea-and-the-awakening-of-third-asian-tigers.png"
 date: "07-27"
-title: "One Korea And The Awakening Of Third Asian Tigers"
+title: "One Korea And The Awakening Of Third Asian Tigers" summary : "#War and #Chaos is the fastest way to #Update the #GeneticsMakeup of a population.
+And this #GeneUpdating processes could be much easier to #ControlPrecisely with #Artificial #BorderLines and #MassDeportation via #Trains like in Korea or Vietnam."
-tags: ['OK', 'One Korea', 'North Korea','South Korea','Korean Armistice Agrement','Wang Geon','Kaesong','Keasong Industrial Complex','United Korea','Spykman World','Nicholas Spykman']
+tags: ['OK', 'One Korea', 'North Korea','South Korea','Korean Armistice Agrement','Wang Geon','Binh Duong','Pyong Yang','United Korea','Spykman World','Nicholas Spykman']
 published: true
 ---
 ## One Korea And The Awakening Of Third Asian Tigers